Wednesday, 4 January 2017

 "A gift may be named after both the giver and the receiver, and in this way my inspiration is my own, more even than anything else I possess, and is still the gift of God." (p.
 96, Echoes from the Hills).

-All along this book, I heard in my mind the deep longing in Meryl Streep's voice at the start of the film Out of Africa: "I had a farm in Africa."
-Great acting.
+All along this book, I heard in my mind the deep longing in Meryl Streep's voice in the film about Blixen in Kenya Out of Africa: "I had a farm in Africa..."

-I have just read Penelope Lively's How it all started, about the unexpected ways in which a person's action can affect others.
-Clumsy and uncharming in comparison, though Blixen does set the bar rather high.
+I've just read Penelope Lively's How it all started, about the unexpected ways in which a person's action can affect others.
+I found it clumsy and uncharming in comparison.